alex-gutev/live_cells/README.md

 ## Usage

-### Basics
+### Cells

-The basis of this package is the `ValueCell` interface which provides the cell interface.
-Every cell has a `value` and a set of observers which react to changes in the value.
+A cell is an object with a `value` and a set of observers which react to changes in the value.
 A `MutableCell` is a cell which can have its `value` property set directly:

 ```dart
 final cell = MutableCell(0);